ivndbt/keymap-score/README.md

 **Keymap Score** is a tool for analyzing and finding the optimal keymap for your language.
 It's heavily based on the work by [Atomic Frontier](https://github.com/AtomicFrontierCode/keyboards), but with some enhancements.

+You can find more about this project on [rookiebwoy.eu](https://www.rookiebwoy.eu/projects/keymap-score/keymap-score.php).

 ## Features

 - **ISO Layout Support**: Adapted to work with ISO layouts.